HPInc/kalexa-sdk/README.md

 #### Skill Connection Support
 `Kalexa-SDK` also supports Skill Connector feature.
 Your skill can act as a `Fulfiller` or as a `Requestor`
-##### Fulfiller
+##### Fulfiller:
 If your skill acts as a Fulfiller, you need to annotate your class with `@Fulfiller` and override `onConnectionsRequest` callback method will be called.
-In this case, after processing the request, you have to answer back to Alexa using the `ReturnFromLinkDirective` directive. **This directive is in the process of being deprecated**
+In this case, after processing the request, you have to answer back to Alexa using the `ReturnFromLinkDirective` directive. **This directive is in process of being deprecated**

 `Java Code:`
 ```
     @NotNull